PROGRAMS FOR JORDANIANS

 A unique opportunity for mid-career professionals to enhance their leadership skills with peers from around the world through professional development and cultural exchange in the United States.

-This program is now open.
+This program is now Open.

 Application cycle: